adhiluphanna/deliciousrecipeh/content/post/946-steps-to-make-ultimate-beautifuldesign-and-39-s-fruit-cocktail-dump-cake.md

 - "Add cake mix on top"
 - "Add melted butter on top as evenly as possible (use more if you prefer)"
 - "Bake at 375 degrees for 50-65 minutes depending on you preference of doneness"
-- "Let cool &amp; enjoy.
+- "Let cool & enjoy.
 Top with ice cream, whip cream or whatever you like😊"
 categories:
 - Recipe
 tags: